Best Baby Monitor in 2022

 On the flip side, there is a lot of background noise which may require you to lower the volume.

 While it might not be the best night vision baby monitor, this is a top-rated product.
-It’s touted as “the number one selling baby monitor” on Amazon.
-One of the reasons for that label is its optical zoom lens, which is perfect for close-up viewing while the baby is asleep.
+It's touted as "the number one selling baby monitor” on Amazon.
+One of the reasons for that label is its interchangeable lens technology, which allows you to switch to different lenses on the camera (zoom, normal, wide angle) in a matter of seconds.

 Ease of Operation

-Although this isn’t the best Wi-Fi baby monitor, simply because it’s a stand-alone product that doesn’t require an internet connection, the super easy installation process secures Infant Optics a place on our list.
+This isn’t the right option for those who are on the hunt for the best Wi-Fi baby monitor because it uses a non-Wi-Fi closed-loop system.
+Another reason why Infant Optics secured a place on our list is the super easy installation process.
 Following a user manual and a quick-start guide with a troubleshooting section, you can easily mount the monitor on the wall or place it on a shelf.
 Wherever you decide to put it, rest assured that you’ll have a no-frills experience.

 The antenna-adorned monitor is not that big or bulky, and the menu is straightforward and easy to navigate.
 Scroll through the menu to adjust the volume, zoom, alarm, and brightness.
 If you need to speed things up, use the shortcut buttons.